Intelligent-CAT-Lab/BugFarm/README.md

 # Intelligent-Bug-Generation
 In this project, we will find model vulnerabilities and change them to generate hard-to-find bugs.

+# Prequisites
+- python
+- Java, including Java 8 for some projects (commons-lang and joda-project)

 ## Dependencies
 Please execute the following to install dependencies and download the projects: